Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/00_what_is_cloud_native/readme.md

 - **Example**: A gaming app might use cloud storage for player data, compute resources for game logic, and load balancers to distribute players across servers.

 ### 6. Observability
-Since cloud-native apps are complex, with many microservices and containers, you need to monitor their health and performance. **Observability** is the practice of collecting and analyzing data to understand what’s happening inside your app.
+Since cloud-native apps are complex, with many microservices and containers, you need to monitor their health and performance. **Observability** is the practice of collecting and analyzing data to understand what's happening inside your app.

 - **Key components**:
-  - **Logs**: Records of events (e.g., “user logged in” or “error occurred”).
+  - **Logs**: Records of events (e.g., "user logged in" or "error occurred").
   - **Metrics**: Numerical data like CPU usage, response times, or error rates.
   - **Traces**: Tracking a request as it moves through different microservices to find bottlenecks.
 - **Why it matters**: